JGBs rise on bargain hunting, stable stocks

 MONTREAL, June 10 Honda has responded to criticism from Formula One partners McLaren by saying it was going in the right direction despite the team having failed to score a point so far this season.

-TOKYO, March 16 Japanese government bonds staged a rebound on Friday with futures bouncing back from an eight-month low while cash bonds drew support from bargain hunting as stocks paused after their recent surge.
+TOKYO, March 16 Japanese government bonds bounced back on Friday, supported by bargain hunting and recovering from a futures-led sell-off in the previous session as stocks stabilised after their recent surge.

-JGBs were also supported by the minutes of the Bank of Japan's Feb.
-14 policy board meeting, which underscored the central bank's commitment to monetary easing to beat deflation.

-"While we expect yields to gradually keep rising in the new fiscal year (from April 1), the BOJ is determined to keep rates low and this will cap yields, particularly at the short end," said a fund manager at a European asset management firm in Tokyo.

-Ten-year JGB futures ended up 0.14 point at 141.22 in active trading, with a hefty 61,217 contracts changing hands.
-The contract fell to an eight-month low on Thursday in its biggest two-day drop since October 2008, on aggressive selling by hedge funds.

-The yield on the latest 10-year JGB fell 1.5 basis points to 1.045 percent, after touching a three-month high of 1.060 percent on Thursday.

-Japan's Nikkei share average ended nearly flat on Friday but rose 2.1 percent for the week and logged its sixth straight week of gains.
+* Japan's Nikkei share average was nearly flat on Friday after hitting an eight-month closing high in the previous session.

-Demand from life insurers ahead of the end of Japan's business year is expected to continue supporting cash bonds in the coming weeks, many market participants say.
+* A 20-year JGB auction on Thursday was in line with expectations for strong demand from life insurers ahead of the end of Japan's business year.
+That demand is expected to continue in the coming weeks and support cash bonds, many market participants say.

-A 20-year JGB auction on Thursday was in line with anticipated strong demand from insurers.

-Large institutions are mostly finished buying for this fiscal year but the medium-sized firms still have a way to go, Fujita said.
+Large institutions are mostly finished buying for this fiscal year through the end of March, but the medium-sized firms still have a way to go, Fujita said.

 "The yields were so low for so long this year that I don't think many of them were able to buy up to expectations," he added.